DalaviMoreshwar/scheduler-event-platform/README.md

 # 📆 Scheduler Event Platform

-// Errors

-1. validation for empty category - ✅ Resolved
-2. validation for date ranges - past date should be selected
-3. validation for image big size
-4. add category for edit - ✅ Resolved

 I started this project to gain full-stack operations.
 Throughout the process, I've gained insights into various concepts and operations.
 Even though the project may appear straightforward, it involves a lot of valuable learning experiences.

 ## ⚡ About the Project